Brest-Java-Course/Viktor-Kolbik/README.md

 It is a free project to perform the learning task.
 The project consists of:
 * app-domain layer, that stores two [POJO](http://en.wikipedia.org/wiki/Plain_Old_Java_Object "POJO")(Star and Galaxy) and 		tests(StarTest and GalaxyTest respectively).
-* app-dao hasn't implemented yet.
+* app-dao layer, that provides asses to db.
 * app-service hasn't implemented yet.
 * app-rest-server hasn't implemented yet.
 * app-rest-client hasn't implemented yet.